Check out progress on the Austin E. Knowlton Science Center which is anticipated to open in 2023.

 “Getting to look at things like RNA and DNA is cool because it’s what makes up all of the stuff that makes anything biological work.” >>>Katelyn's story

 Complete a major in biology in four year with with the following guildlines for students beginning fall 2019 and after.

-Bluffton's chemistry program closely follows the guidelines set by the American Chemical Society and includes a strong emphasis in the core areas of chemistry: analytical, inorganic, organic and physical chemistry.
+Requirements for Bluffton’s chemistry major closely follows the guidelines set by the American Chemical Society and includes a strong emphasis in the core areas of chemistry: analytical, inorganic, organic and physical chemistry.
 You will take some physics and mathematics courses and if you have an interest in computers, you can take computer courses as electives.